joebb97/joebb-website-source/content/blog/exercism.md

 Anyone who has interviewed for a software engineering position has no doubt spent some time practicing "whiteboard questions".

-Whiteboard questions are normally datastructures and algorithms-oriented programming questions meant to assess technical competency.
-I personally think such questions fall short in evaluating the effectiveness of an engineer, but they are still prevalent nonetheless.
+Whiteboard questions are normally data structures and algorithms-oriented programming questions meant to assess technical competency.
+Such questions fall short in evaluating the effectiveness of an engineer, but remain prevalent.

-Whether or not the interviewing company does these types of technical questions depends on the company.
-Facebook, Amazon, Apple, Netflix and Google (colloquially known as "FAANG") all ask these kinds of questions in their interviews.
+Who asks these questions in an interview depends on the company.
+Facebook, Amazon, Apple, Netflix and Google (a.k.a.
+"FAANG") all do.

-[Leetcode](https://leetcode.com/), cringy name and all, is a popular site for practicing such whiteboard questions.
+[Leetcode](https://leetcode.com/), cringe name and all, is a popular site for practicing such whiteboard questions.
 You work on example problems and submit them, after which your solution is evaluated for performance and correctness.

-In my opinion, Leetcode falls short from its lack of potential feedback from an actual human being.
-Interviewers place strong perference on code readability and being able to understand your solution as you make it. **Leetcode absolutely does not ensure either of these!**
+In my opinion, Leetcode falls short because it lacks potential feedback from an actual human being.
+Interviewers place strong preference on code readability and being able to understand your solution as you make it. **Leetcode absolutely does not ensure either of these!**

 ## Exercism